 After a year or two, they realize that their last purchase was not that good, because the tripod is too heavy and hard to use, especially for traveling.
 They realize that they should have listened to the pros in the beginning and bought a solid tripod system.
 Does this sound familiar?
 It certainly does for me, because I went through a similar experience and wasted too much effort and money.

-It seems that it is hard to avoid purchasing multiple tripods because it is often impossible to justify the cost of a good system for someone who does not heavily use a tripod.
+It is hard justify the cost of a good system for someone who does not heavily use a tripod.
 If someone told me that I would eventually spend more than $500 on a tripod system when I just got into photography, I would have never believed them – that’s too much money to spend on a darn tripod!
 But it all turned out to be true, because I actually ended up spending a lot more than $500 overtime, and I wish I could go back in time and buy the right stuff from the very beginning.

 If I recommend someone who has just bought their first DSLR or a mirrorless camera to get the best tripod system that costs between $800 and $1,200, I will almost certainly get a “you are crazy” look, no matter how well I explain my story.
 Therefore, here is what I would recommend: